 Others, however, argue that cooking the sauce can actually detract from the bright, fresh flavor of the tomatoes and that a raw sauce is a way to go.

 We like to cook it slightly!

-It is important to stretch the pizza dough ball delicately to keep as much as the air in, so after you make a dough ball the size of a baseball, stretch it slightly with your fingers and then place it in the oiled baking pan pressing withe your finger from the center to the edges.
+It is important to stretch the pizza dough ball delicately to keep as much as air in, so after you make a dough ball the size of a baseball, stretch it slightly with your fingers and then place it in the oiled baking pan, pressing with your finger from the center to the edges.

-flour to a pizza baking dish with hard durum flour
+Step 1: Flour to a pizza baking dish with hard durum flour.

-extend the pizza dough keeping as much air as possible; starting from the center
+Step 2: Extend the pizza dough, keeping as much air as possible, starting from the center.

 💡 Baking Tips

 The moment to put the pizza in the oven is perhaps one of the most important because wrong cooking could nullify all our sacrifices in the blink of an eye!

 Remember that the oven must be heated very well first, to at least 250 degrees (the high temperature is essential to cook the pizza at its best).

 If you have an electric oven, remember that this tends to heat up more in the back, so remember to rotate the pizza from time to time to obtain homogeneous cooking.